Agent Journey Beyond RGB: Hierarchical Semantic-Spatial Representation Enrichment for Vision-and-Language Navigation: Methodology

-Depth images, which also contain more intuitive and easily distinguishable structural information, were not adequately exploited.
-To enhance the spatial perception for agent, we concurrently construct a depth-based exploration map to memorize depth-based navigation trajectory alongside the RGB-based one \cite{chen2022duet}.
+Depth images, which also contain more intuitive and easily distinguishable structural information, were not adequately exploited in earlier works \cite{tan2022depth}.
+To enhance the spatial perception, we concurrently construct a depth-based exploration map to memorize depth-based navigation trajectory alongside the RGB-based one \cite{chen2022duet}.

-\textbf{Depth-Based Exploration Mapping.} Concretely, we obtain ground truth depth images for each view from the Matterport3D simulator.
-As illustrated in~\cref{fig:SUSA}, we then employ CLIP (ViT-L/14@336px) and ResNet-50 \cite{he2016resnet} (pretrained on the Gibson \cite{xia2018gibson}) as the depth and RGB encoders, respectively, to extract panoramic depth features $\mathcal{D}_t \in \mathbb{R}^{n\times d_v}$ and panoramic RGB features $\mathcal{R}_t \in \mathbb{R}^{n\times d_v}$, where $d_v$ represents the dimension of each view.
+\textbf{Depth-Enhanced Exploration Mapping.} Concretely, we obtain ground truth depth images for each view from the Matterport3D simulator.
+As illustrated in Fig.~\ref{fig:SUSA}, we then employ ResNet-50 \cite{he2016resnet} (pretrained on the Gibson \cite{xia2018gibson}) and CLIP (ViT-L/14@336px) as the depth and RGB encoders, respectively, to extract panoramic depth features $\mathcal{D}_t \in \mathbb{R}^{n\times d_v}$ and panoramic RGB features $\mathcal{R}_t \in \mathbb{R}^{n\times d_v}$, where $d_v$ represents the dimension of each view.
 Moreover, we employ a two-layer transformer-based panorama encoding module to perform self-attention and sequentially encode the depth and RGB panoramic images.
 The panorama encoding modules for both modalities share weights, since each view in the depth and RGB panoramas is accordant.
 Subsequently, we aggregate each visited node and its adjacent views by average pooling to construct depth and RGB exploration maps in parallel.
-The explored depth and RGB trajectory maps are formalized as $\mathcal{T}^\mathcal{D} \in \mathbb{R}^{k \times d_n}$ and $\mathcal{T}^\mathcal{R}_t \in \mathbb{R}^{k \times d_n}_t$ .
+The explored depth and RGB trajectory maps are formalized as $\mathcal{T}_{t}^\mathcal{D} \in \mathbb{R}^{k \times d_n}$ and $\mathcal{T}^\mathcal{R}_t \in \mathbb{R}^{k \times d_n}_t$ .
 Here, $k$ denotes the number of navigable nodes at step $t$, while $d_n$ represents the dimension of each navigable node.
-These exploration maps memorize the agent navigation trajectory information for global action predictions, which serves to guide the agent traversal across various navigable points when considering potential backtracking.
+These exploration maps memorize the agent navigation trajectory information for global action predictions, which serve to guide the agent traversal across various navigable nodes when considering backtracking.